Other / mixed grade configuration · Sacramento, CA

 How many students attend Leroy Greene Academy?

 Leroy Greene Academy has 755 students enrolled.
-It is a other school in Sacramento, CA.
+It is a public school in Sacramento, CA.

 What is the student-teacher ratio at Leroy Greene Academy?